Romani people in the United Kingdom: Scotland

 According to the Scottish Traveller Education Programme, an estimated 20,000 Romanies and Travellers live in Scotland.
-Amongst the Romani people in Scotland are Romanichal, Lowland Romanies in the Scottish Lowlands, and recent Romani migrants from mainland Europe, particularly Central and Eastern Europe.
+Amongst the Romani people in Scotland are the Romanichal, Lowland Romanies in the Scottish Lowlands, and recent Romani migrants from mainland Europe, particularly Central and Eastern Europe.

 The first recorded reference to "the Egyptians" appears to date from 1492, during the reign of James IV, when an entry in the Book of the Lord High Treasurer records a payment "to Peter Ker of four shillings, to go to the king at Hunthall, to get letters subscribed to the 'King of Rowmais'".
 Two days after, a payment of twenty pounds was made at the king's command to the messenger of the 'King of Rowmais'.

 Northern Ireland

 Around 2,500 Romanies lived in Northern Ireland in 2016.
 Although Irish Travellers were sometimes incorrectly referred to as “gypsies” in the past, they are not Romani.
 Romani people in Northern Ireland are primarily recent Romani migrants from Continental Europe (primarily Romania, Slovakia, Hungary, Bulgaria and the Czech Republic).
-Romani people have also existed in small numbers in Ireland for centuries due to historical migrations from Britain.
+Romani people have also existed in relatively small numbers in Ireland for centuries due to historical migrations from Britain.